kennethho/finally/README.md

 Emulation of (try, catch, catch-all and) *finally* in and using C++11.
 ================================

 The code is a result of me hacking and exporting C++11.
 It is certainly not to promote use of "finally" in C++.
-RAII is a better route, at least most of the time.
+RAII is a better route most of the time, if not always.

 Its sytax is very close to, and as far as I can tell compliant to the semantics of, native try/catch(x)/catch(...), with a few exceptions: